Dynatrace/OneAgent-SDK-for-dotnet/README.md

     Message message = new Message();
     message.CorrelationId = "my-correlation-id-1234"; // optional, determined by application

+    // transport the Dynatrace tag along with the message to allow the outgoing message tracer to be linked
-    message.Headers[OneAgentSdkConstants.DYNATRACE_MESSAGE_PROPERTYNAME] = outgoingMessageTracer.GetDynatraceByteTag();
+    // together with the message processing tracer on the receiving side message.Headers[OneAgentSdkConstants.DYNATRACE_MESSAGE_PROPERTYNAME] = outgoingMessageTracer.GetDynatraceByteTag();

     SendResult result = MyMessagingSystem.SendMessage(message);